ropellad/LDD3-Notes/Chapter__12_PCI_Drivers.md

 - Each device board is geographically addressed to retrieve its configuration registers
   - Info in these registers can perform normal I/O access without further geographic addressing

-# %% Go over this geographic addressing in more detail ^^

 Side note: PCI Express devices have 4 KB of configuration space for each function.

 ### Boot Time